getsentry/sentry-docs/docs/clientdev/context.rst

 For most SDKs there should be a method to clear the context.
 This is especially imporant in multithreaded environments where threads might be re-used.
-The preferred method to clear the context would be automatically if that is something the SDK can provide.
+It is preferred that the context be cleared automatically if that is something the SDK can provide.
 As mentioned earlier the framework integrations in the SDKs should do this whenever possible.